 In developing countries, often there is political instability.
 The new government formulates new policies and abandons the policies of previous governments.
 This kind of political climate creates uncertainty in the economy and causes business confidence and investment to fall.

 4. The Supply of Money

 Unplanned changes in the supply of money can cause business fluctuation in an economy.
 An increase in the supply of money leads to the expansion in aggregate demand.
 But an excessive increase in credit and money can also set off inflation in the economy.
-On the other hand decrease in the supply of money initiate a recession in the economy.
+On the other hand, a decrease in the supply of money initiates a recession in the economy.

 5. Future Expectation

 Expectations about future business is also a major factor in the business cycle.
 When businesses are optimistic about future expectations, it triggers an expansion in business activities whereas pessimism about profits in the future results in the contraction of business activities.